milesgalli/PWA/readme.md

 ## Final Thoughts

-This topic was covered so loosely that it difficult to understand the key components that make PWAs.
+This topic was covered loosely explained that it  was difficult to understand the key components.
 Although this assignment was relativly easy, i need to spend more time understanding the web manifest and service workers.